Catalog: Wayne Finger Lakes BOCES (WebReg)

 Dates: 7/1/2025 to 6/30/2026

 Through a partnership with Wayne-Finger Lakes BOCES, the Center for Professional Development and Education Reform, provides leadership coaches to school leaders across Central and Western New York.
 Participants range from those new to their position to those with more than a decade of experience; those struggling to find their way and award-winning leaders.
 Coaches are available to anyone wishing to be better tomorrow than they are today.
-Our leadership coaches enter into confidential relationships with those they coach and help them to better serve their school community.
+Our leadership coaches are current or recently retired school administrators.
+They enter into confidential relationships with those they coach and help them to better serve their school community.

 This registration is specifically meant for current School Superintendents.
 Coaching for other School Administrators is available through a separate registration link.